lawsie/guizero/docs-src/docs/index.md

     sudo pip3 install guizero[images]
     ```

+The additional image features are not available to install using the easy install method.

-### Upgrading
+### Upgrading guizero

-Upgrade guizero using the pip command
+If you installed guizero using pip, you can upgrade guizero using a pip command:

 - Windows / macOS